Valeria's Secret

 The Cons of Palladium:

-Not all jewellers and craftsman are experienced working with it and therefore the existing amount of designs made in palladium is very limited and those that are able to do custom made rings are also limited (not all designs can be made in palladium);
+• Not all jewellers and craftsmen are experienced working with it and therefore the existing amount of designs made in palladium is limited (not all designs can be made in palladium);

-Repairing it (including resizing) is problematic and even if possible will probably leave a mark.
+• Repairing it (including resizing) is problematic and even if possible will probably leave a mark due to the metal's characteristics.